 - How can I better support your role as a husband or father?

 - What could make this the best year of our lives?

 - What do you need from me?

 A group of legal, financial, and communications coaching professionals at Best Legal Choices care, too.
-You may be able to avoid courtroom stress and lessen conflict using the collaborative divorce procecess, including the professionals at Best Legal Choices.
+You may be able to avoid courtroom stress and lessen conflict using the collaborative divorce process, including the professionals at Best Legal Choices.
 If it’s time to take the next step toward living apart, contact us to discuss Arizona collaborative divorce options.

 Collaborative Divorce Is a Peaceful Divorce Option

 Divorce litigation can be scary and emotionally draining for you, your spouse, and your children.
-But it doesn’t have to be that way with collaborative divorce.
+But it doesn’t have to be that way with divorce mediation and collaborative divorce.
 The collaborative process can result in a less expensive, more efficient, and less harmful outcome for everyone involved.
 The legal, financial, and communication professionals at Best Legal Choices can help you navigate this difficult time in your life.

 OUR PROFESSIONALS CAN HELP WITH THE COLLABORATIVE PROCESS IN ARIZONA!